 Attention Deficit Hyperactivity Disorder (ADHD) is a very common disorder, and it can come with a range of challenges.
-If your child lives with ADHD, you may notice that they struggle with memory in addition to other symptoms.
+If your child lives with the disorder, you may notice that they struggle with memory in addition to other ADHD symptoms.

 It isn't intentional that people with ADHD forget, and it can be troublesome for the person who lives with ADHD just as much as it might be confusing to the people around them at times.